paszu/3DSRepo/Part-1-(Homebrew).md

 If you are using a game for hacks, you will need to enter HomeBrew Launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
 After completing the initial 9.2.0 downgrade, you no longer need the game to complete the rest of the guide.

+#### Overview of steps

+This section will take you through the steps of downloading [smea](https://github.com/smealum)'s Homebrew Starter Pack which includes the necessary file to run the Homebrew Launcher (`boot.3dsx`) along with some other useful utilities (the apps in `/3ds/`).

+All \*hax variety entrypoints (which are the most commonly used entrypoints such as Ninjhax, oot3dhax, menuhax, and browserhax), after setting up their exploit code, launch a file named `boot.3dsx`, which is the Homebrew Launcher in this case.
+The file itself can be any valid `.3dsx` homebrew, but the Homebrew Launcher is prefered because it lets us launch *other* homebrew once it's running.

+This guide uses browserhax, which runs the homebrew launcher through an exploit site, to install menuhax, which is an exploited theme that can run the Homebrew Launcher at boot.
+Both of these exploits were patched in 10.6.0, and as a result if you are using 10.6.0 or higher, you will need one of the alternate entrypoints described at the top.

+All versions above 9.9.0 include a browser version check that will not allow you to go to any sites if you are not on the latest system version, which means you'd normally have to update to the latest to run browserhax, but that would result in patching out browserhax.

+The [workaround](https://yls8.mtheall.com/3dsbrowserhax.php) for this, discovered by [yellows8](https://github.com/yellows8), is to change the clock to the date detailed below, then initialize the savedata quickly (*before* the 3DS connects to Nintendo to verify browser version).
+At this point, you can continue to use the browser normally until the clock hits one day later or you exit the browser using the home button.

+Following this, we setup menuhax (a custom exploit theme) to launch `boot.3dsx` (in this case the Homebrew Launcher) when we hold D-Pad Down on boot.

 #### What you need

 + The Homebrew [Starter Kit](http://smealum.github.io/ninjhax2/starter.zip)